wader/bump/README.md

 `bump` looks for lines looking like this:
 ```
-bump: name /regexp/ pipeline
+bump: NAME /REGEXP/ PIPELINE
 ```

-`name` is a name of the software etc this configuration is for.
+`NAME` is a name of the software etc this configuration is for.

-`regexp` is a [golang regexp](https://golang.org/pkg/regexp/syntax/) with one submatch/capture group to find the current version.
+`REGEXP` is a [golang regexp](https://golang.org/pkg/regexp/syntax/) with one submatch/capture group to find the current version.

-`pipeline` is a pipeline of filters that describes how to find the latest suitable version.
+`PIPELINE` is a pipeline of filters that describes how to find the latest suitable version.
 The syntax is similar to pipes in a shell `filter|filter|...` where `filter` is either in the form `name:argument` like `re:/[\d.]+/`, `semver:^4` or a shorter form like `/[\d.]+/`, `^4` etc.